theHARI962n/Musicplayer-manager/README.md

 # Musicplayer-manager

 ## Introduction
 This project is a simple music player application developed in html,css and JS.
-It allows users to play, pause, stop, skip, and shuffle music tracks.
+It allows users to play, pause, stop, skip,shuffle and search music tracks.
 The application supports various audio file formats such as MP3, WAV, and FLAC.

 ## Features
 - Play/Pause: Allows users to play or pause the currently selected music track.
 - Stop: Stops the playback of the current music track.
 - View Playlist
 - Playback speed
+- Search functionality
 - Playlist Management: Users can create, edit, and delete playlists.
 They can also add or remove music tracks from playlists.

+ used searching algorithm of DSA for the Search Functionality.
 ## Tech Stack
    HTML - Used for structuring the Webpage